How much Peptide Supplements should I take daily?

 Muscle Recovery and Tendon Properties

 Collagen peptides also show promise in enhancing muscle recovery and tendon properties.
-A study involving 40 healthy male volunteers who underwent a 14-week resistance training program found that a daily intake of 5 g of specific collagen peptides (SCP) significantly increased tendon cross-sectional area and muscle thickness compared to a placebo.
-However, another study comparing the effects of collagen peptide and whey protein supplementation found no significant differences in muscle damage or recovery between the two groups, suggesting that collagen peptides may not provide additional benefits over standard protein supplementation in certain contexts.
+A study involving 40 healthy male volunteers who underwent a 14-week resistance training program found that a daily intake of 5 g of specific collagen peptides (SCP) significantly increased tendon cross-sectional area and muscle thickness compared to a placebo5.
+However, another study comparing the effects of collagen peptide and whey protein supplementation found no significant differences in muscle damage or recovery between the two groups, suggesting that collagen peptides may not provide additional benefits over standard protein supplementation in certain contexts7.

 Dosage Recommendations